StoryWalk in the Park

 A StoryWalk® is a fun way to enjoy reading and the outdoors at the same time.
 Laminated pages from an illustrated book are attached to signs, which are installed along a paved, outdoor path.
 As you make your way down the trail, you are directed to the next page in the story.
 Stories are changed out on a regular basis.

 We invite you to share photos with the Library and Parks!
-You can email pics to the Library at childrens@wilsonvillelibrary.org, or message either department on Facebook, Instagram or Twitter. @WilsonvilleLibrary @WVParksandRec.
-Or share using the hashtag:
+You can email pics to the Library at childrens@wilsonvillelibrary.org, or message either department on Facebook, Instagram or Twitter: @WilsonvilleLibrary @WVParksandRec.

 Questions?
 Email Crystal Reynolds at creynolds@wilsonvillelibrary.org or call 503-570-1582